 Nothing about the decline of Facebook’s organic reach should really surprise us.
 Early adopters to Facebook had a free ride for a long time and now we have to pay to dance.
 Using Facebook as a marketing vehicle requires you to actually participate in the marketing effort.
 Merely having good content on your Facebook page is not enough because without boosting your posts nobody will see your great content.

-With regard to your travel practice, here are a few more tips to getting the exposure you need as cost efficiently as possible:
+With regard to your travel practice, here are a couple more tips to getting the exposure you need as cost efficiently as possible:

 Having built large audiences on three separate Facebook business pages, I am convinced the investment will pay off for travel consultants who study the options and choose wisely.